team2393/FRC2025/README.md

    Last year, a preview was offered in https://github.com/wpilibsuite/2024Beta This year, there is little up-front information.

-   Start with the 2024 "WPILib Installation Guide" mentioned above.
+   Start with the "WPILib Installation Guide" mentioned above.
    Read the Software manual.
-Read all until "Advanced programming", may skip the LabVIEW, python, C++ detail since we're using Java.
+Read all of it until "Advanced programming".
+   May skip the details about LabVIEW, python, C++ since we're using Java.
-   Glance throught the Advanced programming section to at least know what exists there for later study in more detail.
+   Glance throught the Advanced programming section to at least know what's in there.

  * January 4: Kickoff, https://www.firstinspires.org/robotics/frc/kickoff, https://www.tnfirst.org/frc-events
    - Install 2025 version of WPILib, driver station, CTR and REV libraries